 After the spin-off, we will be an independent, publicly-traded company.
-Immediately following the spin-off, we expect to have approximately record holders of shares of our common stock and approximately shares of our common stock outstanding, based on the number of stockholders and outstanding shares of Ensign common stock on , 2019 and assuming each holder of Ensign common stock will receive one share of Pennant common stock for every two shares of Ensign common stock.
-The actual number of shares to be distributed will be determined as of the record date and will reflect any repurchases of shares of Ensign common stock and issuances of shares of Ensign common stock in respect of awards under The
+Immediately following the spin-off, we expect to have approximately record holders of shares of our common stock and approximately shares of our common stock outstanding, based on the number of stockholders and outstanding shares of Ensign common stock on , 2019 and assuming each holder of Ensign common stock will receive shares of Pennant common stock for each share of Ensign common stock.
+The actual number of shares to be distributed will be determined as of the record date and will reflect any repurchases of shares of